Debt Collection Agency NZ

 If the debtor is going bankrupt, unfortunately, the process gets quite complicated.
 Too complicated for a FAQ.

 There are several protections for creditors in NZ.
-However debt collection in New Zealand is governed by the Fair Trading Act 1986, the Privacy Act 2020, and other laws.
+However, debt collection in New Zealand is governed by the Fair Trading Act 1986, the Privacy Act 2020, and other laws.
 As a New Zealand debt collection agency, Sentinel follows ethical and legal practices as outlined by Consumer Protection NZ.

 As a NZ debt collection agency, we investigated how to collect debt effectively from overseas.
 However, it was decided we would only focus on New Zealand collections.

-Sentinel is a debt collection agency in New Zealand committed to upholding ethical and legal standards, in full compliance with the guidelines set by Consumer Protection NZ.
+Sentinel is a professional debt collection agency in New Zealand committed to upholding ethical and legal standards, in full compliance with the guidelines set by Consumer Protection NZ.
 We work ethically and professionally, treating all debtors with empathy and respect.
 As your partner, we treat your reputation very seriously.

 Sentinel has been undertaking New Zealand collections for more than a decade.
 We follow a professional and ethical approach to debt recovery services.
 Although there are many debt collection companies, New Zealand is a country of small businesses, and Sentinel is very experienced in small business debt recovery.
 There is also no cost to using our debt collection services.